 If you’re on the 25 day trip, your itinerary takes you on a full loop and ends in Bangkok, so the departure airport is the same as arrival.
 You can depart at any time on your end date.
 Return transfer from your Bangkok accommodation to the airport is not included however your guide can organise this for you if you like.

 If you’ve taken the 18 day option, your trip ends on Koh Samui.
-You can fly direct from Samui to Bangkok and this is easy to arrange.
+You can fly direct from Samui to Bangkok, and this is easy to arrange.
 Ask one of our travel advisors for more information.
-If you’re staying on in Asia we can also help with any onward travel.
+If you’re staying on in Asia, we can also help with any onward travel.

-Please note: In some of the hotels along the way, you may be asked to pay a security deposit of £15 - £20.
+Please note: In some of the hostels along the way, you may be asked to pay a security deposit of £15 - £20.
 This is standard practice across Thailand.
 This is fully refundable on departure, as long as there’s no damage to your room.

 You must be at least 18 years old to join this trip.
 This trip is designed for 18-35 year olds.

 British passport holders arriving by land or air can enter Thailand for 30 days without a visa.
 Your passport must be valid for at least 6 months following your date of entry to Thailand.
 Entry is usually refused if you have a passport which is damaged or has pages missing.

 If you need to stay longer, it’s possible to extend your stay once, for up to 30 days.
 If you plan to stay in Thailand longer than 30 days you must get a 60 day tourist visa before you travel.
 Visa rules are subject to change and you should check the latest information with the embassy before you travel.